shabtronic/SNES-Profiler/README.md

 Example in game:

-The bar colours are from the above code.
+The bar colours are from the code above.
 The yellow bar is the VBlank code usage - where full screen width equals all VBlank cpu time. (it's not very accurate tho)

 ![](./Images/ProfileNTSC_Animated.gif)